matt77hias/Recipes/Recipes/VisualStudio/Targets/CppFixup.md

 # Hierarchical Organization of Build Files

-1. Add the c++ fixup targets to the VS project:
+1. Add the c++ fixup targets to each VS project:

 **Widget.vcxproj**:
 ```xml